How to make a tastier tomato

-So Klee and colleagues looked at the genomes of the mass-produced tomato varieties and heirloom tomatoes.
-The scientists want to try to help the grocery tomatoes catch up to their backyard garden taste.
+So Klee and colleagues looked at the genomes of the mass-produced tomato varieties and heirloom tomatoes to try to help the grocery tomatoes catch up to their backyard garden taste.

 Good tiny heirloom tomatoes "are like eating candy," said New York University nutrition professor Marion Nestle, who wasn't part of the study.
 "For people who care about how food tastes, it's a very big deal."

-Klee isolated some sugar genes and ones that were more geared to pure taste.
-But he figured those won't work as well because they clash against growers' shipping and size needs.
+Klee isolated some sugar genes and ones that were more geared to pure taste, but figured those won't work as well because they clash against growers' shipping and size needs.
 So he found areas that affect the aroma of tomatoes, but not size or heartiness.
-Reintroducing those into mass-produced tomatoes should work.
-This is because smell is a big factor in taste, he said.
+Reintroducing those into mass-produced tomatoes should work because smell is a big factor in taste, he said.

-Altering genes in a lab would make the process faster.
-But because of consumer distrust and regulations, Klee is opting for natural breeding methods - with help from an electric toothbrush to spread pollen.
-He's not quite there yet.
-But he is close.
+Altering genes in a lab would make the process faster, but because of consumer distrust and regulations, Klee is opting for natural breeding methods - with help from an electric toothbrush to spread pollen.
+He's not quite there yet, but is close.

 Jose Ordovas, a nutrition professor at Tufts University, applauds the work, but cautions: "It is possible that some traits are not compatible and you cannot make the plant to behave exactly the way that you want."

-Reggie Brown of growers' Florida Tomato Committee praised the study.
-He said it could help make supermarket tomatoes taste better.
+Reggie Brown of growers' Florida Tomato Committee praised the study, saying it could help make supermarket tomatoes taste better.